Quicr/quicr-protocol-spec/moq-arch.md

 [To Do] Should we do some hand waving here about mapping media into objects and talk about synchronization point trade-offs etc.?

+# Protocol Design Considerations

+## HTTP

+It would be possible to start with something that looked like HTTP as the protcol between the relays with special conventions for wild cards in URLs of a GET and ways to stream non final responses for any responses perhaps using something like multipart MINE.
+However, most of the existing code and logic for HTTP would not really be usable with the low latency streaming of data.
+It is probably much simplier and more scableable to simply define a PUB/SUB protocol direclty on top of QUIC.

+##QUIC  Streams and Datagrams

+There and pro and cons to mapping object transport on top of streams or on top of QUIC datagrams.
+The working group would need to sort this out and consider the possibility of using both for differnt types of data and if there should be suppor for a semi-reliable transport of data.
+Some objects, for example the manifest, you nearly always want to recieve in a relaible way while other objects have to be realtime.

+## QUIC Congestion Controll

+The basic idea in BBR of speeding up to probe then slowing down to drain the queue build up caused duing probe can work fine with real time applicaions.
+However the the current implemetations in QUIC do not seem optimized for real time applicaions and have some time where the slow down causes too much jitter.
+To not have playout drop, the jitter buffers add latency to compensate for this.
+Probing for the RTT has been one of the phases that causes particular problems for this.
+To reduce the latency of QUIC, this work should coordinate with the QUIC working group have have the QUIC working group develop congention controll opimzations for low latncy use of QUIC.

+## Why not RTP

+TODO